-- A brief writeup explaining your design choices in terms of learning.
-Explain how you want your user to think or interact with your interface, and connect this to specific design choices in the interface.
+A brief writeup explaining your design choices in terms of the intended users and the learning goals.
+Explain how you want your user to think or interact with your interface, and connect this to specific design choices in the interface as well as to observations and insights from your Tech in the Wild report.
 Aim for ~300 words.
 Possible formats:

-- Annotated screenshots, wireframes, or sketches (See Teacher Portal or Student Journalism in Interface design case studies)
+- Annotated screenshots, wireframes, or sketches (See Teacher Portal or Student Journalism in the interface design case studies)

-- A list of user stories with interface features supporting them (See Interactive Storytelling in Interface design case studies)
+- A list of user stories with interface features supporting them (See Interactive Storytelling in the interface design case studies)

 - Several paragraphs summarizing your design process, explaining what you were trying to achieve and options you considered for achieving it.

 - ✓ + Meets all requirements described above.
 Connections between theories of learning and theories of design are explicitly connected and engage with specific evidence from your design research to make a compelling case of how and why the proposed interface might be effective.